 Currency refers to whether the information has been recently produced.
 Consider these questions:

 - How important is recent information to your topic?
-How far back in is acceptable?
+How far back in time is acceptable?

 - When was the information published?